 The Club is the largest all breeds and obedience kennel club in Queensland and some members have been involved in the ‘dog world’ for over 45 years.
 Our members have vast experience in canine husbandry, breeding, showing, grooming, behaviour, obedience training, agility and all aspects of canine care.
 Our experienced members willingly share their wealth of experience and offer specialist level advice and support.

-The Club was first incorporated in 1952 by a small number of breeders living in the Cairns region.
+The very first reference to a dog club in Cairns dates back to 1932.
+Twenty years later, the Cairns City Kennel Club was established in 1952 by a small number of breeders living in the Cairns region.
 As interest in dog showing dogs and obedience training increased so did the membership of the club.
 Members recall early dog shows where there would be over 400 dogs exhibited in a day.

 In 1966 the club started it’s first public dog obedience training class.
 A keen group of members soon established the club’s obedience section and held their first Obedience Trial in 1977.